raymonduchen/DRLND-P1-Navigation/REPORT.md

 ### Ideas for Future Work

-There are lots work can be tried in this project, such as

 - Use prioritized replay buffer : try to sample high reward tuple with a higher priority
 - Use double DQN technique : because DQN tends to overestimate action values and leads to instability in the beginning training phase of DQN, double DQN technique can lessen this problem.